threefoldfoundation/www_threefold_io/content/page/support/cta3/index.md

 button2: Create Forum Post
 link2: https://forum.threefold.io/

 ---
-Check out the Thre FAQs .
+Check out the most common questions from the community.
+There's a good chance your answer is there already!